 Keep changing things up and try to update your displays at least once a month.
 For busy shopping seasons like the holidays, you want to do it every couple of weeks or even every week if possible.

-Every retail store is different, so certain design tips may work better for others.
-The “best” design or look depends on your customers, so zero in on who you’re targeting and craft your displays specifically for them.
+Every retail store is different, so certain design tips may work better than others.
+The “best” design or look depends on your customers, so zero in on who you’re targeting and create a playbook for managers to craft displays specifically for them.

 Also, consider telling stories with your displays.
 You can do this by selecting a theme, and finding stories in line with it.

 Check out what Anthropologie is doing.
 The apparel retailer changes the window displays of its stores depending on certain seasons or events.
-What makes their window displays great, though, is that Anthropologie always finds a unique angle or story within its chosen season theme.
+But, what makes their window displays exceptional is that Anthropologie always finds a unique angle or story within its chosen theme.

 For instance, for Earth Day 2013, the retailer decided to “pay homage to the gifts of gardening with a variety of handcrafted fruits and veggies, and containers made from recycled cans, tires, bottles and more.”